roman-milk/roman-milk.github.io/the-bad-doctor.md

  She was sweating a little now, beads running down from her forehead, across her face and neck, down into that sweet valley between her bouncing boobs.
 Her skin glistened and I looked between her legs to see if the sweat had reached that area yet.
 There was just a hint of moisture around her pussy lips and ass crack, but I knew from experience that it wouldn't be long before these thin white hot pants became virtually transparent.
 All I had to do was make her keep sweating.

  Her tight round ass was driving me crazy, so I reached out and tugged those little shorts into the crack of her ass, effectively turning them into a thong and showing me both cheeks.
 She never broke stride, though she did ask what I was doing.
-Report_Story #2